 Other factors that may increase your risk for fatty liver are:

-- excessive use of over-the-counter medication (taking more than the recommended doses of certain medications, such as acetaminophen, can increase your risk of fatty liver)
+- taking more than the recommended doses of certain over-the-counter medications, such as acetaminophen

 - high cholesterol